 See also a left side view (120K JPEG.)

-Thanks to Dave and Bill for the photos. -- Derek Redmond
+Thanks to all the contributors for the photos. -- Derek Redmond

 Visit CJ3B.info on Facebook.